yixuan/hugo-blog-en/content/_index.md

 >
 > All judgements are, in their rationale, statistics.

 If you are curious about these sorts of judgments, you may be interested in some of my [blogs](/blogs/).
-I also post articles on programming techniques, especially for the [R](http://r-project.org/) language.
+I also post articles on programming techniques, especially for the [R](https://r-project.org/) language.

-This site is driven by [Jekyll Bootstrap](http://jekyllbootstrap.com/).
-You can find the source code of this site in my [GitHub page](https://github.com/yixuan/).
-The theme is modified from a [WordPress](http://wordpress.org/) template called [Hum](http://wordpress.org/extend/themes/hum/).
+This site is driven by [Hugo](https://gohugo.io/).
+You can find the source code of this site in the [GitHub repository](https://github.com/yixuan/hugo-blog-en).
+The theme is modified from [Tranquilpeak](https://github.com/kakawait/hugo-tranquilpeak-theme).

 I also have a Chinese homepage.
-Please [come here](http://yixuan.cos.name/cn).
+Please [come here](https://yixuan.cos.name/cn).